kubeflow/website/content/en/docs/started/installing-kubeflow.md

 {{% alert title="Warning" color="warning" %}}
 Kubeflow is a complex system with many components and dependencies.
-Using the raw manifests requires a deep understanding of Kubernetes, Istio, and Kubeflow itself.
+Using the Kubeflow manifests requires a deep understanding of Kubernetes, Istio, and Kubeflow itself.

-When using the raw manifests, the Kubeflow community is not able to provide support for environment-specific issues or custom configurations.
+When using the Kubeflow manifests, the community is not able to provide support for environment-specific issues or custom configurations.
 If you need support, please consider using a [packaged distribution](#packaged-distributions-of-kubeflow).
 Nevertheless, we welcome contributions and bug reports very much.
 {{% /alert %}}